-This morning, travel approximately 2 hours to Terelj National Park, stopping en route to visit the Genghis Khan Statue.
-Spend the afternoon exploring the area, enjoying the alpine scenery and seeing Turtle Rock.
+This morning travel approximately 2 hours (80km) to Terelj National Park, where upon arrival check into your Ger camp for an overnight stay.
+Spend the afternoon exploring the area, enjoy the alpine scenery and view Turtle Rock.
 From here, hike over steep and uneven ground to Aryabal Monastery and later enjoy a visit with a local nomadic family.
 Learn about their lifestyle including the preparation of dairy products.
 Sightseeing today involves around 2-3 hours on foot.
-Stay overnight at a Ger camp.